Arnolily/Note/docs/Feature_Learning.md

 # Feature Learning from Continual Learning

-> This blog documents some of the insights on feature learning from the perspective of continual learning.
+> Continual Learning: learning to remember.
+>
+> Feature learning: learning to understand.

 **I have always been curious about one thing: what makes neural networks so powerful?
 One of the sub-questions is: what do neural networks actually learn?**

 A very famous example I would like to use is self-attention: ![image-20250220200020938](heatmap.png)

-When generating words, the model concentrates on different parts of the picture, similar to how we would.
+When generating words, the model concentrates on different parts of the picture, similar to how human would focus on.

 But are all models learned in this way?